 And humans?
 What do you think about our species?

-Humans...
-Well.
+Humans… Well.
 Nothing personal, but you guys are kind of weird.
 You seem to be great fans of complicating simple things.
 I mean, creating problems and then trying to fix them.
 You build cities that swallow you whole, then try to make money to be able to get away from them twice a year.
 Money is the strangest thing about your life.
 Do you guys even remember that you created it?
 It‘s not natural to trade things for pieces of paper.
 You‘d get nothing for them here in the sea.
 So, you guys are funny.
-But really adorable.
-Whenever we come near the shore, you wanna touch us, cuddle us, play with us.
+But adorable.
+Whenever we come near the shore, you want to touch us, cuddle us, play with us.
 Even now.
 Me, myself… I’m probably twice as old as you.
-But I can see that you think I’m terribly cute.
-Which is nice.
+But I can see that you think I’m cute, which is nice.
 Also, you have some nice stuff too.
-Music, movies...
+Music, movies…

 No, we‘re stuck in the Middle Ages.
-Of course we know movie!
-I recently watched Aquaman.
+Of course, we know the movie!
+I recently watched the Aquaman.
 Did you see it?

 I did.
 I liked it.
 What did you think?

 It was a big hit among seals and sea lions.
 We‘re really into Jason Momoa.
-He‘s a living proof that you can he really big and really adorable at the same time.
+He‘s living proof that you can he big and adorable at the same time.

 What did you think?

 You see, battles in the sea are no news for us.
 They have nothing to do with Atlantis or estranged kings.
 And the enemy is not a gigantic angry creature feeding on helpless people at the bottom of the Ocean.
 The enemy is inanimate and as mundane as it gets – plastic.
 Plastic, oil spills… Our enemies don‘t have magical tridents.
 They have bottles, boxes, and greed.
 They pollute our homes and treat their own home like shit.
 Our enemy is also its enemy.